jjl/you-dont-know-perl/README.md

 # TODO

 - See if Randal wants to do some art for the book as some sort of metacircular `randal <3 perl` → `perl <3 randal` thing.
+- Go through all the `perldelta`s and catalogue interesting new features to summarise.